 Eating involves social and emotional aspects.

 Children often are unable to describe what’s happening in their bodies during mealtime, and may feel anxious or scared around new or unpreferred foods.
 Children may use behaviors to express their discomfort or depend on undesired mealtime habits.
+Caregivers can learn strategies to increase a child’s felt-safety and co-regulation at meals.

 Holistic & Responsive Strategies

-Feeding therapy should address the whole child.
+Feeding therapy should support the whole child and family.

 It’s possible there could be an unknown medical condition that may be contributing to feeding issues, such as reflux or tongue-tie.
 The whole child is assessed to determine which management is appropriate.
-A feeding therapist will work closely with other professionals if needed to ensure your child’s needs are met.
+A feeding therapist will work closely with other professionals if needed to ensure your family’s needs are met.

 Are mealtimes stressful?